mugraph-payments/muips/README.md

 # Mugraph Improvement Proposals

+> [!WARNING]
+> Please keep in mind that Mugraph is pre-alpha software, and has not been either audited nor it is feature-complete currently even for early adopters.
+> Even if you for some reason decide to use it, do at your own risk.

 This project tracks the specification for the Mugraph protocol through **Mugraph Improvement Proposals (MUIPs)**.
 Specifications present on this folder should guide the implementation itself.

 ## Implementations